Pete-Scale/employee-tracker/README.md

 ## Description

-A command-line application for managing a company's employees using node, inquirer, and MySQL.
+A command-line application for managing a company's employees using node, inquirer, and MySQL

 <br>